-In my opinion the best material that can be used for an outdoor project would be, properly installed pavers.
+In our opinion the best material that can be used for an outdoor project would be, properly installed pavers.

 Pavers are typically cast with at least triple the strength of poured in place concrete.
 If would ever happen to be damage to pavers, the damaged paver(s) can simply be removed and replaced.
 The useful life is measured in decades for pavers opposed to only years for concrete.

-Paver installation also fits my disposition well.
+Paver installation also fits our disposition well.
 Concrete is more of a ‘hurry up and wait’ situation while paver jobs are more ‘slow and steady’ approach.
 With pavers you have all the time you need to get them right.
-I love that the weather has much less impact on a paver installation project.
+We recognize that the weather has much less impact on a paver installation project.
 Once the base is in, the rain has very little effect, whereas a pop-up rainstorm at the wrong time on a concrete project can ruin the entire job.

 Pavers are truth tellers.
 If the base underneath them is not prepared properly settling will most likely occur.
 Concrete on the other hand has some bridging strength that can hide improper base installation for a while longer.
 But even concrete can’t fight gravity very long until it succumbs to what lies beneath.